 You can whip up this simple snap pea and pasta salad in a matter of minutes!

 Simple Sugar Snap Pea Pasta Salad

-- 8 oz. whole wheat or brown rice (GF) pasta (I usually use spirals or penne.)
+- 8 oz. brown rice (GF) pasta (I usually use spirals or penne.)

 - 8 oz. sugar snap peas OR snow peas, trimmed

 - 2 Tbsp. olive oil

 - 1 Tbsp. butter OR coconut oil (for DF)

 - 1 Tbsp. lemon juice